DeepLabCut/DeepLabCut/README.md

 ## News (and in the news):

+- Jan 2021: [Pretraining boosts out-of-domain robustness for pose estimation](https://openaccess.thecvf.com/content/WACV2021/papers/Mathis_Pretraining_Boosts_Out-of-Domain_Robustness_for_Pose_Estimation_WACV_2021_paper.pdf) published in the IEEE Winter Conference on Applications of Computer Vision.
+We also added EfficientNet backbones to DeepLabCut, those are best trained with cosine decay (see paper).
+To use them, just pass "efficientnet-b0" to "efficientnet-b6" when creating the trainingset!
 - Dec 2020: We released a real-time package that allows for online pose estimation and real-time feedback.
 See [DLClive.deeplabcut.org](http://DLClive.deeplabcut.org).
 - 5/22 2020: We released 2.2beta5.
 This beta release has some of the features of DeepLabCut 2.2, whose major goal is to integrate multi-animal pose estimation to DeepLabCut.
 - Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkeley, CA we updated our [docs](docs/UseOverviewGuide.md).
 Let us know what you think!